tbierwirth/olympian_analysis/README.md

 * [Project Board](#Project-Board)

 ### Introduction
 This GraphQL API is designed to analyze data from the 2016 Summer Olympics.
+Deployed to Heroku [here](https://secure-temple-77119.herokuapp.com/).

 ### Setup
 To setup locally, run the following commands: